singharpt/kulboard/milestones/milestone5.md

 👉🏾👉🏾👉🏾 Check off each completed feature below.

 - [ ] The project gracefully handles errors
-- [ ] The project includes a one-to-one database relationship
+- [x] The project includes a one-to-one database relationship --> 1 board can have 1 owner
-- [ ] The project includes a slide-out pane or modal as appropriate for your use case
+- [x] The project includes a slide-out pane or modal as appropriate for your use case --> task details view is a react-modal
 - [ ] The project includes a unique field within the join table
 - [ ] The project includes a custom non-RESTful route with corresponding controller actions
-- [ ] The project allows filtering and/or sorting as appropriate for your use case
+- [x] The project allows filtering and/or sorting as appropriate for your use case --> task assignees are filtered for task creation/update drop downs
-- [ ] Data is automatically generated in response to a certain event or user action.
-Examples include generating a default inventory for a new user starting a game or creating a starter set of tasks for a user creating a new task app account
+- [x] Data is automatically generated in response to a certain event or user action.
+Examples include generating a default inventory for a new user starting a game or creating a starter set of tasks for a user creating a new task app account --> several examples of this implemented in our webapp, one being the creator of a board/task is automatically generated using the logged in user's details
 - [ ] Data submitted via a POST or PATCH request is validated before the database is updated

 ### Stretch Features

 👉🏾👉🏾👉🏾 Check off each completed feature below.

-- [ ] A subset of pages require the user to log in before accessing the content
+- [x] A subset of pages require the user to log in before accessing the content
   - [ ] Users can log in and log out via GitHub OAuth with Passport.js
-- [ ] Restrict available user options dynamically, such as restricting available purchases based on a user's currency
+- [x] Restrict available user options dynamically, such as restricting available purchases based on a user's currency --> only board owner can add/delete members from a board
 - [ ] Show a spinner while a page or page element is loading
-- [ ] Disable buttons and inputs during the form submission process
+- [x] Disable buttons and inputs during the login form submission process
 - [ ] Disable buttons after they have been clicked
 - [ ] Users can upload images to the app and have them be stored on a cloud service
 - [ ] 🍞 [Toast messages](https://www.patternfly.org/v3/pattern-library/communication/toast-notifications/index.html) deliver simple feedback in response to user events